Start typing to perform a search...

 Supports for Suspended Students

-Students can be suspended for a period of one (1) to twenty (20) school days.
-Students who are suspended for more than five school days are considered to be on a long-term suspension and are offered a range of programs to support academics and positive behaviour.
+Students who are suspended for more than five school days are on a long-term suspension and are offered a range of programs to support academics and positive behaviour.
 These programs will be based on the student's needs, length of the suspension, the nature and severity of the behaviour as well as mitigating and other factors.

 A suspension can be appealed to the school board.
 Written notice of the request for an appeal must be sent to the Area Superintendent within ten (10) school days of the start of the suspension.
 The appeal must be heard within fifteen (15) school days of the DSBN receiving the notice of intention to appeal, unless the parents and the DSBN have agreed to an extension.
 If parents have questions about the appeal, they can contact the Area Superintendent of Schools.